 Naledi is the 2017 iteration of the solar car that will be competing in the Bridgestone World Solar Challenge starting in early October in Australia.
-The grueling journey starts in Darwin and follows the Stuart Highway to Port Augusta followed by Highway 1 to Adelaide about 3000kms away.
+The gruelling journey starts in Darwin and follows the Stuart Highway to Port Augusta followed by Highway 1 to Adelaide about 3000kms away.
+Follow Naledi's progress

 Naledi, meaning ‘star’, boasts a brand new design with the body based on the JS3 Jonker Sailplane that also has its roots at the Faculty of Engineering, giving Naledi sublime aerodynamic attributes.

 “We chose the name ‘Naledi’ because we feel that like a star we rise above our competition,” said Professor Albert Helberg, team captain.

 In previous competitions, teams were allowed the use of a total of 6 m² of solar panels, but that number has been reduced to 4 m².
 To compensate for this reduction of a third of the possible power that can be generated, the team from the NWU will be using solar tracking technology, meaning that the panels will be able to rotate as the car drives.
 This allows for the panels to be kept at an optimal angle to the sun at all times.
 The body shape with the use of solar tracking makes Naledi one of the most unique vehicles in the competition.

 “Most of the other cars use a catamaran-style design, but we are thinking completely out of the box, using a design not seen since the 1980s with modern material and aerodynamic knowledge that we believe can vastly improve upon previous performances,” said Helberg.

 “On a technical level the competition will be a lot harder with a third less energy at our disposal, but I am convinced we will be one of the top teams and I am more than confident that we will finish the race.”

 According to CP Kloppers, one of the project engineers, the team is adamant their design will pay dividends.